sanjaykirupaharan/DAS-Through-IoT/README.md

 In this repository, we provide real-time location detection, object detection, lane line detection, traffic sign detection and the real-time Google map.
 You can find the code for the above in the Detections folder.

 - [Database](Code/Detections/Database/)

+  Create your Firebase account in [Firebase Console](https://console.firebase.google.com/)

+  1. FirebasePiLocationUpdate.py
+        This Python file can only run from Raspberry Pi.
+Add your generated Firebase SDK JSON file and Firebase database URL to the code.
+Connect the Raspberry Pi and GPS module by the given [circuit diagram](https://www.hackster.io/bhushanmapari/interfacing-u-blox-neo-6m-gps-module-with-raspberry-pi-3d15a5) and run the file.
+The current location will be uploaded into the Firebase Real-Time database.